koorinonaka/StableHitDetectionProject/docs/_pages/StableHitDetection/HitDetectionNotify.md

 	}
 </style>
 `StableHitDetection` supports operation at low frame rates.
-This is handled by dividing the elapsed time into sub-steps instead of determining the timing of the `NotifyTick`.
+This is handled by dividing the elapsed time into sub-steps instead of determining the timing of `NotifyTick`.
 If a large frame time has elapsed, e.g. when the frame rate drops or a hitch occurs, it is processed according to the minimum time set here.
-**The elapsed frame is fixed, so the tracing position and shape are fixed, and stable hit decisions can be obtained without time fluctuations caused by delta time.**
+**The elapsed frame is fixed, so the tracing position and shape are stable, ensuring consistent hit decisions without fluctuations caused by delta time.**
 The default value for `FrameRate` is 0.0167 (60 fps).
 It is related to the processing load, so change it according to the needs of your project.
 It can also be adjusted, for example, if you want a finer split for some animations.
 If load is a concern, it can be switched off, but note that if there is severe position skipping, the process will also skip.
 ​